wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft            DNS Multiple Answers                 June 2016

-   response packet.
+   both an A and AAAA for data.example.com when queried for www.example.com he would enter:

+   www EXTRA "images,A; css.html,A; data,A; data,AAA;"

+   The entries in the EXRTA list are ordered.
+An authoritative nameserver SHOULD insert the records in the order listed when filling the response packet.
 This is to allow the operator to express a preference in case all the records to not fit.
 The TTL of the records added to the Additional section are MUST be the same as if queried directly.